 Brandblack hasn’t released a basketball shoe since 2017.
 The Brandblack Rare Metal 2 was a nice way to re-introduce itself back into the basketball category.
+It is featured in our Best for Ankle Support list.

 Traction is grippy as all hell.